Skip Tracing: Social Media Tools and Tricks

 The success of social media as an investigative tool

 Social media investigations are used more and more criminal investigations.
-Information on Myspace, Orkut, and Facebook has been found to be useful in locating subjects.
+Information on Myspace, Orkut, and Facebook have been found to be useful in locating subjects.

 86% of law enforcement agencies in the United States use social media when conducting investigations.